|Nutrition Facts (per serving)|

 - To be a traditionalist, use Old Tom Gin like that produced by Hayman's.

 - The classic Emerson cocktail is very similar.
-To make it, shake 2 ounces gin, 1 ounce sweet vermouth, and 1/2 ounce each lemon juice and maraschino.
+To make it, shake 2 ounces gin, 1 ounce sweet vermouth, 1/2 ounce lemon juice, and 1/2 ounce maraschino.

 As you might imagine with a cocktail made entirely of liquor, the Martinez is not a low-proof cocktail.
 Drinks of this style never are.

-With the recipe above, let's use a 30-proof vermouth, 80-proof gin, and 64-proof maraschino.
-In this example, we can estimate that the Martinez has an alcohol content of about 31% ABV (62 proof).
-That is not a light cocktail, so take it easy!
+If using a 30-proof vermouth, 80-proof gin, and 64-proof maraschino, you can estimate that the Martinez has an alcohol content of about 31 percent ABV (62 proof).
+That is not a light cocktail, so take it easy.

-We cannot have a discussion about the history of the Martini without speaking of the Martinez.
-The big question is: Which came first, the Martini or the Martinez?
-The answer is quite simple: the Martinez.
+You cannot have a discussion about the history of the martini without speaking of the Martinez.
+The Martinez came first.

-It is widely accepted that the Martinez had a direct influence on the creation of the Martini.
-A few accounts of the Martini's origin refer to Martinez, California where, I am told, a plaque still marks the occasion.
+It is widely accepted that the Martinez had a direct influence on the creation of the martini.
+A few accounts of the Martini's origin refer to Martinez, California where a plaque still marks the occasion.
 This town had an obvious and direct influence on naming the Martinez cocktail.